 VDA has been used by athletes throughout the world for many decades for its safe athletic and performance enhancing benefits and it is still being used today more than ever.

-Throughout the world today velvet deer antler is used in patients suffering from a wide range of ailments.
-VDA has also been found to enhance body systems and improve the functioning of bones, nerves, muscles, blood vessels, lungs, the endocrine organs, the lymphatic system, and the brain.
+Throughout the world today velvet deer antler is also still used in patients suffering from a wide range of health conditions.

 Velvet Deer Antler Clinical Research